Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

-3.  ***aggregation***: converting inputs (typically *deep linguistic representations* or *shallow linguistic representations*) in some way in order to reduce redundancy (e.g. representations for ‘they like swimming,’ ‘they like running’ → representation for ‘they like swimming and running’).
+3.  ***aggregation***: converting inputs (typically *deep linguistic representations* or *shallow linguistic representations*) in some way in order to reduce redundancy (e.g. representations for ‘they like swimming’, ‘they like running’ → representation for ‘they like swimming and running’).

 4.  ***referring expression generation***: generating *text* to refer to a given referent, typically represented in the input as a set of